jommarqs/talkdesk-js-class/00-introduction.md

 }
 ```

-Finally, we should also be able to remove any task from our list, so we also need some kind of _remove button_.
+Finally, we should also be able to remove any task from the list, so we'll add an _✖ button_.
 ```html
 <div id="root">
     <div class="todo-app">